El

 Friday, 7 October 2005

 At aKademy, Frank performed a live usability test with Thomas Nagy's kdissert, a powerful mindmapping tool for building texts.
 I extended the usability test a bit and used kdissert myself to summarise the results.
-Read More
+This is an extract of the mindmap: Read More

 "Restzeitampel"